Las Mesillas Protected Wildlife Area, Province of Córdoba. Argentina

 Threats

 The forestry activity carried out in the form of mining is another strong threat to the region.
-The extraction of wood, firewood, and coal, without sustainable management plans for the tree species and lack of controls, permits excessive logging of the most valued species.
+The extraction of wood, firewood, and coal, without sustainable management plans for the tree species and lack of controls lead to excessive logging of the most valued species.
 This has generated that the forest remnants that we see today are impoverished and degraded samples of the original woods.

 The clearing or thinning for planting of alien grass species in the context of livestock raising is currently an important threat to the remnants of the Chaco Forest.